Using a resource theoretic perspective to witness and engineer quantum generalized contextuality for prepare-and-measure scenarios: Preliminaries

 Similarly for the measurement events, we define a set $\mathbb{E}_{\mathbb{M}}$, where the operational equivalences $b=1,\dots,\vert \mathbb{E}_{\mathbb{M}}\vert$,

-uniquely define vectors $\pmb{\gamma}_{\mathbb{M}}^b \equiv (\pmb{\alpha}^b,\pmb{\beta}^b)$,
+uniquely define vectors $\bm{\gamma}_{\mathbb{M}}^b \equiv (\bm{\alpha}^b,\bm{\beta}^b)$,

-Hence, we define the sets $\mathbb{E}_{\mathbb{P}} := \left\{\pmb{\gamma}_{\mathbb{P}}^{a}\right\}_{a=1}^{|\mathbb{E}_{\mathbb{P}}|}$ and $\mathbb{E}_{\mathbb{M}} := \left\{\pmb{\gamma}_{\mathbb{M}}^{b}\right\}_{b=1}^{|\mathbb{E}_{\mathbb{M}}|}$, which completes the elements for the definition of a scenario.
-We say that an operational equivalence $\pmb\gamma$ as defined above is trivial if $\pmb\alpha = \pmb\beta$.
+Hence, we define the sets $\mathbb{E}_{\mathbb{P}} := \left\{\bm{\gamma}_{\mathbb{P}}^{a}\right\}_{a=1}^{|\mathbb{E}_{\mathbb{P}}|}$ and $\mathbb{E}_{\mathbb{M}} := \left\{\bm{\gamma}_{\mathbb{M}}^{b}\right\}_{b=1}^{|\mathbb{E}_{\mathbb{M}}|}$, which completes the elements for the definition of a scenario.
+We say that an operational equivalence $\bm\gamma$ as defined above is trivial if $\bm\alpha = \bm\beta$.

-Nontriviality is required to get rid of self equivalences, since any preparation is always equivalent to itself in its own experimental setting.
-Hence, writing $\mathbb{E}_{\mathbb{M}} = \emptyset$ does not mean that there is no operational equivalences between measurement events, but that the experimentalist could not observe equivalences different from those of the form $P_1 \simeq P_1$ that represent no interesting constraints.
+Nontriviality is required to get rid of self equivalences, since, for example, any preparation is always equivalent to itself in its own experimental setting.
+Hence, writing $\mathbb{E}_{\mathbb{M}} = \emptyset$ does not mean that there is no operational equivalences between measurement events, but that the experimentalist is not considering equivalences different from those of the form $M_1 \simeq M_1$ that represent no interesting constraints.

 \begin{dfn}[Prepare-and-measure scenario] A prepare-and-measure scenario is constituted by the tuple $\mathbb{B}$ given by

 \end{dfn}